Come into the Circle

 Le Ballet Dembaya

-Though they have been an official group since 2015, the members of Le Ballet Dembaya have been drumming and dancing together since early childhood.
-Their parents are all among some of the first generation of people in Los Angeles to study, practice and celebrate the traditions of djembe music.
-Raised together as brothers and sisters in this Los Angeles drum and dance community, they often gathered to practice West African rhythms and movement.
-Little did they know that they would grow together to form Le Ballet Dembaya, which means “the dance of the family” in the Soussou language spoken in Guinea.
-This name was chosen to acknowledge the sibling-like bond between the group members, to acknowledge their parents and elders whose footsteps they follow in, and to acknowledge their ancestors whom they honor each time they practice or perform this beautiful art form.
-Le Ballet Dembaya hopes to use this as a tool for education, healing, and empowerment in greater Los Angeles and beyond.
+Though officially formed in 2015, the members of Le Ballet Dembaya have been drumming and dancing together since early childhood.
+Their parents were among the first generation in Los Angeles to study, practice, and celebrate djembe traditions.
+Raised as brothers and sisters within this drum and dance community, they often gathered to practice West African rhythms and movement—unaware they would one day form Le Ballet Dembaya.
+The group’s name, meaning “the dance of the family” in the Soussou language of Guinea, reflects their sibling-like bond, honors their parents and elders, and pays tribute to their ancestors, whom they celebrate each time they perform.
+Le Ballet Dembaya uses this art form as a tool for education, healing, and empowerment in Los Angeles and beyond.

 Learn more @ leballetdembaya.com